 80-100 Word Objectives Overview

 Peru’s diverse physical landscape leaves large segments of the population exposed to natural disasters.
 Heavy flooding, landslides, and mudslides in the rural highlands contribute largely to these figures.
 Reliable flood risk management plans are inadequate in this area, as are flood models that could be of great use to local decision makers.
 Water for People, a non-profit organization dedicated to providing clean water in developing countries, is currently working with the Peruvian government to develop a water budget and assist in flood- risk mitigation in the Cascas and Asuncion Districts.
-For this project, the NASA DEVELOP team in Wise, Virginia utilized NASA Earth Observation Systems to improve upon the resources necessary for a complete water budget and to provide a preliminary flood risk analysis.
+For this project, the NASA DEVELOP team in Wise, Virginia utilized NASA Earth observations to improve upon the resources necessary for a complete water budget and to provide a preliminary flood risk analysis.

 Abstract

 In recent years, natural disasters have devastated the rural regions of Peru.
 Large flooding events in 2008, 2013, and 2014 ravaged the central highlands districts, including the Cascas district of the Gran Chimu province about 110 km inland from the coastal city of Trujillo.
-The primary study area is the Ochape river sub-basin near the city of Cascas, the capital of the Gran Chimu province.
+The primary study area for this project was the Ochape river sub-basin near the city of Cascas, the capital of the Gran Chimu province.
 In partnership with Water for People and the Instituto Nacional de Defensa Civil Del Peru (INDECI), this project aimed to create resources and tools necessary for flood risk assessment projects in the Cascas district of Peru.
 NASA Earth observations were used in this project to provide alternative datasets for projects conducted by Water for People and the Civil Defense Institution.
 These include Digital Elevation Model (DEM) data from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), and rainfall data collected by Tropical Rainfall Measuring Mission (TRMM).
 All final maps, models, datasets, and tutorials developed in this project will enable Water for People and the Peruvian government to better prepare for flooding based on historical examples.

 Community Concerns